Advocacy With Congress

 On February 14, 2013, Senator Barbara Boxer introduced S. 330, the "HIV Organ Policy Equity (HOPE) Act."
 This bipartisan legislation would serve to establish safeguards and standards of quality for research and transplantation of HIV-infected organs to HIV-positive recipients.
 It would also make important, common-sense reforms to current organ transplant law by repealing the current ban on organ donations from HIV-positive donors to HIV-positive recipients.

 On March 14, Representative Joe Courtney (D-CT) introduced H.R.
 1179, the "Improving Access to Medicare Coverage Act of 2013."
+The companion bill, S. 569, was introduced in the Senate by Senator Sherrod Brown (D-OH) on March 14, 2013.
 This legislation would require the time period of outpatient "observation" care in a hospital to be counted toward satisfying the three-day inpatient hospital requirements for coverage of skilled nursing facility services under Medicare.
 The AMA strongly supports this legislation.

 As the leading force in Washington for Medicare reform, the AMA continues to advocate for replacement of the flawed Medicare physician payment formula.
 In this effort, the AMA is aggressively working with Congress and federal agencies to improve the Medicare program by repealing the sustainable growth rate (SGR), enacting stable, adequate annual Medicare physician payment updates, and ensuring beneficiaries’ continued access to care.
 The AMA has recommended to Congress a three-pronged approach to reforming the physician payment system: